ShikherVerma/booknshelf.com/README.md

 - creating new topics or bookshelves on the website
 - making design changes and tweaks to the interface and submitting a PR
 - bug fixes, UI changes, refactoring and more

+## Setting up Local Development environment
+You need these instructions to run Booknshelf locally.

 ## Did you find a bug?